HariSekhon/Knowledge-Base/bash.md

 - [Reddit - r/bash](https://www.reddit.com/r/bash/)
 - [ShellCheck](https://www.shellcheck.net/) - online version of the popular `shellcheck` command line tool to find bugs and improvements to make in shell code

+## JSON

+See the [JSON](json.md) doc for commands to help with processing JSON which is often output by modern Rest APIs.

 ## Commands

 See Also: